-Family of Lalbaug resident Rajesh Maru, 32, who are desperate to finish the last rites completely, paid a visit to the hospital only to return empty-handed.
+Family of Lalbaug resident Rajesh Maru, who were desperate to finish the last rites completely, paid a visit to the hospital only to return empty-handed.
 A family member said, "We are Hindus, and it is essential for us to cremate all body parts for peace to the deceased's soul.
 While we have cremated him, we need to do the same to his finger.
 So, we have been making rounds of the hospital to retrieve it."

-In this moment of grief, another tragedy has struck the bereaved family — Laxmi Solanki, 65, mother-in-law of Rajesh Maru's sister for whose treatment he was at the hospital that day, succumbed to her illness
+In this moment of grief, another tragedy struck the bereaved family — Laxmi Solanki, 65, mother-in-law of Rajesh Maru's sister for whose treatment he was at the hospital that day, succumbed to her illness

-It was Laxmi that Maru had been escorting to the MRI room on January 27, as per doctor's orders, for a scan.
+It was Laxmi that Maru had been escorting to the MRI room on January 27, 2018, as per doctor's orders, for a scan.
 Maru had been carrying her oxygen cylinder, which the hospital staff allegedly asked him to take along inside the room, even after he expressed apprehension over taking a metal object inside.
 The staff told him not to worry and go in, but the minute he stepped inside, the machine pulled him, trapping his hand holding the cylinder.
 His finger broke during the attempts made to free him

 The final rites of Maru was done.
-However the family is now waiting for the severed finger.
-Now, as per officials, experts from Philips, the manufacturer of the MRI machine, were supposed to start working to remove the oxygen cylinder and the finger from it
+However the family was waiting for the severed finger.
+As per officials, experts from Philips, the manufacturer of the MRI machine, were supposed to start working to remove the oxygen cylinder and the finger from it

 The police registered a case against three people — Dr Saurabh Lanjrekar, 24, ward boy Vitthal Chavan, 35, and maid Sunita Surve and arrested them